Diego Milito: Style of play

-Despite his ability, Milito often struggled with injuries throughout his career.
+Milito often struggled with injuries throughout his career.

 Sports manager

 After retiring as a professional football player, Diego took over as the sports manager of the club Racing.
 Under his management, great players were brought in and a good sports project was consolidated in which he won two titles: Superliga 2018/19 and Trofeo de Campeones 2019.

 Milito left his post after the end of 2020 due to differences of ideas with the club's leadership.

 Personal life

-Milito has considerable Italian roots; his paternal family emigrated to Argentina from Terranova da Sibari, Calabria.
+Milito has considerable Italian roots; his paternal family emigrated to Argentina from Terranova da Sibari (in province of Cosenza), Calabria.
 On his mother's side, he also has Spanish roots.
 Milito is married to Sofía and they have three children.
-He is the older brother of former football player Gabriel, who he played against in Champions League games during Gabriel's years playing for FC Barcelona, most notably in semi-finals of 2010, when both Diego and Gabriel were among their respective team's starting line-up.
+He is the older brother of former football player Gabriel, who he played against in Champions League games during Gabriel's years playing for Barcelona, most notably in semi-finals of 2010, when both Diego and Gabriel were among their respective team's starting line-up.
 On 21 May 2016, the day of his retirement from professional football, Milito celebrated the birth of his third daughter, Morena.
-His son Leandro is currently a member of the Racing Club de Avellaneda Youth System.
+His son Leandro is currently a member of the Racing Club youth system.